Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: CMA-ES and Related CHTs

-where $\gamma_i \in \R$ is the Lagrange factor and $\omega_i \in \Rp$ is a penalty coefficient and both are adapted.
-It is applicable to problems with arbitrary quantifiable constraints, but it assumes that the objective function is defined in the infeasible domain.
-This method has been first proposed for ($1+1$)-ES~\cite{Arnold:2015:TAL:2739480.2754813} and extended to the CMA-ES in a single constraint case \cite{atamna2016ppsn}, where the median success rule is applied for the step-size adaptation.
+where $\gamma_j \in \R$ is a Lagrange factor, $\omega_j \in \R^+$ is a penalty coefficient, and both are adapted during the optimization process.
+AL was initially proposed for ($1+1$)-ES~\citep{Arnold:2015:TAL:2739480.2754813}, and was extended to the CMA-ES in a single constraint case~\citep{atamna2016ppsn}, where the median success rule was applied for the step-size adaptation.
+The AL is designed for \emph{implicit} constraints, in which the \emph{implicit} constraint means that the evaluation is expensive or is computed at the same time as the objective function.
+It requires the objective function to be defined in the infeasible domain.